|Elliott Sound Products||Project 89|

 P = 4.6² / 4 = 5.29 Watts

-This allows for standard losses, and is acceptably accurate at this voltage - the only real way to know is to measure the amp, since the losses vary depending on the topology of the output stage in particular.
+This allows for standard losses, and is acceptably accurate at this voltage - the only real way to know is to measure the amp, since the losses vary depending on the topology of the output stage.

 So, what can be done to increase available audio power?
 The answer is a simple derivation of the above formula - either decrease load impedance or increase supply voltage.
 The lower the impedance, the more current is needed, making the construction of low impedance output stages more difficult (there are some other practical limits), so let's increase supply voltage.